Wolfgang Amadeus Mozart

 MUSICAE ANTIQUAE COLLEGIUM VARSOVIENSE

-There is a real treat for music aficionados, since this is how one should perceive every premiere of Wolfgang Amadeus Mozart’s famous The Marriage of Figaro.
-And when such premiere takes place almost three and a half decades after the premiere of this work on the Warszawska Opera Kameralna stage, and is held in the same place, it is safe to speak about the great feast of the classical opera.
-Le Nozze di Figaro or The Marriage of Figaro, and for the experts K. 492.
-This, magical, three-digit number systematize the legacy of Wolfgang Amadeus Mozart in the catalogue of Ludwig Alois Ferdinand Ritter von Köchel.
-But beneath those three figures lies the absolute of art, an iconic work on the review of all art, which is under the patronage of the Polyhymnia.
-A catalogue of human dramas, love elations, slips, description of human weaknesses, but also a praise of the spur of heart like a spring water.
-All of these was described by Lorenzo da Ponte, giving to Mozart a libretto referring directly to the play by Pierre Beaumarchais from 1781.
+This is a real treat for music aficionados, as one should perceive every premiere of Wolfgang Amadeus Mozart’s The Marriage of Figaro in this way.
+When such a premiere takes place almost three and a half decades after the initial presentation of this work on the Warszawska Opera Kameralna stage and is held in the same venue, it is indeed a grand feast of classical opera.
+Le Nozze di Figaro, or The Marriage of Figaro, known to experts as K. 492, is a magical, three-digit number that systematizes the legacy of Wolfgang Amadeus Mozart in the catalogue of Ludwig Alois Ferdinand Ritter von Köchel.
+But beneath these three figures lies an absolute monument, an iconic work on the pedestal of all art, patronized by Polyhymnia.
+It is a catalog of human dramas, love elations, foibles, and a description of human weaknesses, as well as a praise of the heart’s impulses, like spring water.
+All of these were described by Lorenzo da Ponte, who gave Mozart a libretto directly referencing Pierre Beaumarchais’s 1781 play.

-For the Warszawska Opera Kameralna The Marriage of Figaro is a showcase of chamber musicians sung by the countless number of opera stars and singers often debuting in the Warszawska Opera Kameralna.
-Infinite performances throughout Europe, including the most renowned festivals, and finally the phenomenon of popularity in the Land of the Cherry Blossom, where the Warsaw chamber musicians staged this spectacle about a hundred times and is already written in golden letters in the annals of the Polish opera.
+For the Warszawska Opera Kameralna, The Marriage of Figaro is a showcase of chamber musicians, sung by countless opera stars and singers often debuting at the Warszawska Opera Kameralna.
+With infinite performances throughout Europe, including the most renowned festivals, and a phenomenon of popularity in the Land of the Cherry Blossom, where the Warsaw chamber musicians staged this spectacle about a hundred times, it is already written in golden letters in the annals of Polish opera.

-When you read in one of the favourite fragments of the work, in the words that moved Mozart: “I’m talking about love in reality, I talk about love in dreams, about water, shadows, mountains, flowers, grass, fountains.”, then we know that the quivering of human emotions written in notes, written out for voices and instruments awaits us.
+In the words that moved Mozart: “I’m talking about love in reality, I talk about love in dreams, about water, shadows, mountains, flowers, grass, fountains; the quivering of human emotions written in notes, written out for voices and instruments awaits us.”

 S7R00613